iva-stolnik/vue-ha-lovelace-connector/README.md

 # Vue 3 Home Assistant Lovelace Custom Component AND Connector

+## For display of existing Home Assistant cards within a Vue custom component, check the 'dev' branch

 ### IMPORTANT NOTES:
    * development is separated from HA server and vue cli is not required to be installed on HA server